Clickstream

 Cloud Phone Infrastructure

 GeeLark uses virtualized Android instances running on dedicated cloud hardware.
-By intercepting low-level system calls, it captures every interaction—taps, swipes, keyboard events—without altering the application or revealing proprietary implementation details.
+By intercepting low-level system calls, it captures every interaction such as taps, swipes, and keyboard events without altering the application or revealing proprietary implementation details.
 Each cloud phone instance provides a genuine hardware fingerprint, ensuring consistency across sessions and defeating advanced browser fingerprinting techniques.

 Key Takeaways